lopespaula/MachineLearningProject/README.md

-### Final Project - Data Science and Vizualisation Boot Camp - UCSD Extension Piece of Clothing Prediction: A simple image classification app to predict the type of clothing in an image of one piece of clothing!
+### Final Project - Data Science and Vizualisation Boot Camp - UCSD Extension

 # Piece of Clothing Prediction: A simple image classification app to predict the type of clothing in an image of one piece of clothing!